-Welcome to the Ness Group of Churches, and thank you for visiting our site.
+Welcome to the Ness Group of Churches, and thank you for

 Here’s a question to get you thinking: Who is the church for and what on earth does it do?